ehrpg/qstar/docs/character.md

 monsters or even robots, etc. fall under this category and are created using the following rules.

-## Stats
+## Primary Stats

-Primary stats are **fixed** values every character has.
-These stats are only modified by *fatal events* while adventuring, or by *taking damage*.

 !!! tip "Tracking stats"
     Always write the current primary and secondary stat value down separately from your character's maximum.
-Certain actions decrease and increase those stats very often, while the maximum doesn't change that frequently.
+Certain actions decrease and increase secondary stats very often, while the maximum doesn't change that frequently.

-### Primary
+Primary stats are **fixed** values every character has.
+These stats are only modified by *fatal events* while adventuring.

 Primary stats or abilities are used for a number of things: